-Figure 16b presents the distribution of natural ("Natural", blue shading) and anthropogenic ("Anthropogenic", red shading) sources, independently of their relation with ephemeral waterbodies.
+[108] Figure 16b presents the distribution of natural ("natural," blue shading) and anthropogenic ("anthropogenic," red shading) sources, independently of their relation with ephemeral water bodies.
 The contribution of these two types ("NAT" and "ANT") of source for each region is shown in Table 4.
-In addition, dust emissions from natural and anthropogenic sources from grid cells which contain more than 10% ephemeral waterbodies are also provided in Table 4, and are designated as "NAT-H" and "ANT-H", respectively.
+In addition, dust emissions from natural and anthropogenic sources from grid cells which contain more than 10% ephemeral water bodies are also provided in Table 4 and are designated as "NAT-H" and "ANT-H," respectively.

-The global annual NAT and ANT dust emissions are 1172 Tg yr-1 and 363 Tg yr-1, respectively.
+[109] The global annual NAT and ANT dust emissions are 1172 and 363 Tg yr-1, respectively.
 ANT emission represents 25% of total emission.
-Table 4 indicates that over North Africa ANT emission represents only 8% of African emissions, but globally they represent 20% of anthropogenic emissions.
-Most anthropogenic sources in North Africa are located in the Sahel and the Western Sahara.
-In other regions, the anthropogenic contribution to the regional emissions is much larger and varies from 30% in the Middle East and West Asia to 75% in Australia.
+Table 4 indicates that over North Africa ANT emission represents only 8% of African emissions, but globally, they represent 20% of anthropogenic emissions.
+Most anthropogenic sources in North Africa are located in the Sahel and the western Sahara.
+In other regions, the anthropogenic contribution to the regional emissions is much larger and varies from 30% in the Middle East and west Asia to 75% in Australia.